SARTHAK2511/Data-Science-Projects/README.md

 ## Rules to contribute to this Repo

 - Use any programming language
-- Use any data analytic tools and techniques and create data analysis projects.
+- Use any data science tools and techniques and create data  projects.

 ## Steps for Contributing